deja-vu-platform/deja-vu/designer/README.md

 *A WYSIWYG application builder for Déjà Vu*

 ## Development
-Run the app with `yarn dev` or `yarn prod`.
-The former gives you hot reloading while the latter allows you to interact with the filesystem.
+Run `yarn start` to open the app with hot reloading.

 ## Production
-This is still a work in progress.
-One cannot yet build a working app with it.
+Run `yarn prod` to open a built version of the app.
+Currently the production build fails due to issues in the clichés so this is not a true production version.

 ## How to add a cliché
 1. Add to `package.json` and install.